 How do you know if a real estate agent is working for your best interest or the seller?

 Most Florida real estate offices in Florida DO NOT offer Single Agency to buyers because they list seller’s property for sale.
 When representing only the buyer the buyer broker is required to disclose in writing by giving the buyer a Single Agent Notice.
 This must be done before showing a property or before the first meeting.
 It is the ONLY way a Florida buyer can be sure they will be represented in the sale.

 Many Florida real estate offices have 500 or more licensees working under the broker.
-These large companies do not want the liability that goes along with representing hundreds of buyers and sellers thru their office.
+These large companies do not want the liability that goes along with representing hundreds of buyers and sellers.
 They are called Transaction Brokers and have limited liability.
-Transaction associates often say, “I can’t say,” when you ask them a question because they can not say anything that would be detrimental to the seller and presumable, that would be detrimental to the buyer when talking to the seller.
+Transaction associates often say, “I can’t say.”
+When you ask them a question that would be detrimental to the seller or to the buyer.

 In Florida real estate Transaction brokers can switch from representing buyers to transaction brokers who not longer represents the buyer.